-The following treatment practices have not been incorporated into the design of this project, but are discussed should they are found to be required.
-Preventative and corrective maintenance measures to provide long-term effectiveness of stormwater attenuation practices if properly implemented will be included in Appendix F.
+The following treatment practices have been incorporated into the design of this project.
+Preventative and corrective maintenance measures to provide long-term effectiveness of stormwater attenuation practices if properly implemented are included in Appendix L.

 6.8.3.1 Infiltration Basins